Projects (selection)

 (supervised student)

-The brightness of stars is measured in the strange unit “magnitude” (size) which goes back to antiquity.
+The brightness of stars is measured in the strange unit “magnitude” (size), which goes back to antiquity.
 It is first preserved in the Almagest but at that time not new.
-It is unknown who invented this unit and why, namely how it was measured but the usual suspect is Hipparchus.
+It is unknown who invented this unit and why, namely how it was measured, but the usual suspect is Hipparchus.

 I supervised a master thesis in astrophysics with the topic to study the errorbars of magnitudes in the three pretelescopic star catalogues.
 With a feasibility study we proved that an observation of these magnitudes with grey wedges (and similarly in a twilight atmosphere) is possible.
 Additionally, I suggested that the magnitude was not measured in the sky but estimated as templates for star sizes on a globe.